Darren-Jay/Treatwell/README.md

  # How to use
  - Open Eclipse
+ - Navigate to "Window"
- - In Eclipse navigate to "Window" > "Show View" > "Other" > "Git" > "Git Repositories" - this will open a new window
+ - Followed by "Show View" > "Other" > "Git" > "Git Repositories" - this will open a new window
  - Click on "clone a git repository"
- - To clone the respository paste the link into the URI "https://github.com/Darren-Jay/Treatwell.git"
+ - Then clone the respository and paste the link into the URI "https://github.com/Darren-Jay/Treatwell.git"
  - Eclipse will load the project

  # Documentation